E-Fumi/TheAccidentalCastleDreamer/README.md

 # The Accidental Castle Dreamer

 ## Intro
-<div style="text-align: justify"> This generative model is a [variational autoencoder](https://en.wikipedia.org/wiki/Variational_autoencoder) (or, more specifically, a [disentangled variational autoencoder](https://arxiv.org/pdf/1812.02833.pdf)) meant for the synthesis of architectural imagery.
+<div style="text-align: justified"> This generative model is a [variational autoencoder](https://en.wikipedia.org/wiki/Variational_autoencoder) (or, more specifically, a [disentangled variational autoencoder](https://arxiv.org/pdf/1812.02833.pdf)) meant for the synthesis of architectural imagery.
 The data it works with is basically a large aggregation of vacation pictures, and it turns out that people are much more likely to take pictures of castles and churches than of regular office buildings, which in turn skews the model's reconstruction's probability landscape, hence the name.<br/>

 The main idea is to have a neural network composed of two convolutional neural networks: an encoder and a decoder.
 The encoder is meant to encode data into a latent space vector (i.e. an arbitrarily-sized 1D array of float values), and the decoder is meant to reconstruct the original data from that same vector.
 Once successfully trained, the decoder would ideally be able to construct realistic synthetic data from any vector in the same probability space as those encoded by the encoder for real data. <br/></div>
 <p align="center">